tiprankstipranks

 Changes in deferred tax assets or valuation allowances as a result of tax law changes could affect our operating results.

-The Company currently has significant net deferred tax assets resulting from tax credit carryforwards, net operating losses and other deductible temporary differences that are available to reduce taxable income in future periods.
-Based on our assessment of the Company's deferred tax assets, we determined that as of December 31, 2023, based on projected future income, approximately $185 million of the Company's deferred tax assets, net of valuation allowance, primarily related to NOLs attributable to a consolidated VIE, will more likely than not be realized in the future.
+We currently have significant net deferred tax assets resulting from tax credit carryforwards, net operating losses and other deductible temporary differences that are available to reduce taxable income in future periods.
+Based on our assessment of the Company's deferred tax assets, we determined that as of December 31, 2024, based on projected future income, approximately $154 million of the Company's deferred tax assets, net of valuation allowance, will more likely than not be realized in the future.
 Should we determine in the future that these assets will not be realized, the Company will be required to record a valuation allowance in connection with these deferred tax assets and the Company's operating results would be adversely affected in the period such determination is made.
 In addition, tax law changes could negatively impact the Company's deferred tax assets.
-See "Critical Accounting Estimates-Income Taxes."
+See Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates."

 Production